The Atacama Cosmology Telescope: A Measurement of the DR6 CMB Lensing Power Spectrum and its Implications for Structure Growth: Null and consistency tests

 The lensing deflection field $\bold{d}$ can be decomposed into gradient and curl parts based on the potentials $\phi$ and $\Omega$, respectively, i.e., in terms of components $d_i= \nabla_i \phi + \epsilon_i{}^j \nabla_j \Omega$, where $\Omega$ is the divergence-free or ``curl'' component $\Omega$ of the deflection field and $\phi$ is again the lensing potential.
 (Here, $\epsilon_{ij}$ is the alternating tensor on the unit sphere.)
 The curl $\Omega$ is expected to be zero at leading order and therefore negligible at ACT DR6 reconstruction noise levels (although a small curl component induced by post-Born and higher-order effects may be detectable in future surveys; \citealt{Pratten_2016}).
 However, systematic effects do not necessarily respect a pure gradient-like symmetry and hence could induce a non-zero curl-like signal.
 An estimate of this curl field can thus provide a convenient diagnostic for systematic errors that can mimic lensing.
 Furthermore, curl reconstruction also provides an excellent test of our simulations, our pipeline, and our covariance estimation.

 We obtain a reconstruction of this curl field in the same manner as described in Section \ref{sec:qe}, by taking linear combinations of the spin-1 spherical harmonic transform of the deflection field.
 The bias estimation steps are then repeated in the same way as for the lensing estimator.
-The result for this null test is shown in Figure~\ref{Fig.base_comb} for the MV coadded result, which is the curl equivalent of our baseline lensing spectrum.
+The result for this null test is shown in Figure~\ref{Fig.base_comb} for the MV coadded result {\footnote{A note on the y-scaling used in the plots: For the null test plots, we scale our bandpowers by an factor of $\sqrt{L}$ with the visual purpose of enhancing the smaller scales with aids with identifying potential issues on the small scales that we probe with significant SNR.
+For Fig.\ref{fig:pipeline_ver} and Fig. \ref{Fig.results_compilation} we adopt the scaling of $L^2(L+1)^2/(2\pi)$ used by other CMB lensing measurements in the literature for easier comparison.}}, which is the curl equivalent of our baseline lensing spectrum.
 This test has a PTE of 0.37, in good agreement with null.
 We also show curl null test results for the temperature-only (TT) version of our estimator in Figure~\ref{Fig.base_comb}.

 The consistency of our curl measurement with zero provides further evidence of the robustness of our lensing measurement.
 Intriguingly, the curl null test was not passed for the TT estimator in \textit{Planck}, and instead (despite valiant efforts to explain it) a $4.1\sigma$ deviation\footnote{Note that the significance falls to $2.9\sigma$ after accounting for ``look-elsewhere'' effects.} from zero has remained, located in the range $264<L<901$ \cite{Planck:2018}; see Figure~\ref{Fig.base_comb}.
 Our result \abds{provides} further evidence that this non-zero curl is not physical in origin.